sheetbase/docs_v1/building/structure.md

 ## Local project

 A Sheetbase project contains a backend app and a frontend app structured as below.
-This chart shows basic files of a project, frontend app structure is different between frontend frameworks, for example, an Angular.
+This chart shows basic files of a project, frontend app structure is different between frontend frameworks, for example, an Angular app.

 ```html
 backend/ <!-- the backend app -->